-See 7.3.8.2 and 0 of this CoP for further guidance on the location of MHs.
+See Section 7.3.8.2 for further guidance on the location of MHs.

 On pipelines equal to or greater than 1 m diameter, the spacing of MHs may be extended with the approval of Council.

 Standard Drawings D12 - D21 for manholes shall be adopted for stormwater systems.